Bira/octopus-carnival/_posts/2022-10-10-secret-of-vecna.md

 These creatures resemble bald humans with plain features, usually wearing robes and wielding daggers or staffs.
 When they get seriously wounded, their skin sloughs off and they turn into an horrific living ghoul with wickedly sharp fangs and claws.
-Their minds are shattered and they lack any will of their own, living to do the bidding of their divine patron.
+Secrets lack any will of their own, living to do the bidding of their divine patron.
 They get sent to guard sites important to Vecna, or to aid the plans of his priests.
 A Secret's ultimate aim is always to advance Vecna's goals, though, even to the detriment of his followers.
 Smart followers know never to trust a Secret completely.

 Legend says there is a ritual capable of mending a Secret and turning them back into the person they used to be.
 This could be done for altruistic reasons, or